wikimint/wmfw/_projects/2024-05-25-public-dns-resolver-cloudflare.md

   - DNS Configuration
 authors:
   - selvaklnc
-installation: |
-  ### How to Use 1.1.1.1
-  You can configure your device or router to use 1.1.1.1 as its DNS resolver.
-Here’s an example of how to do it on a Windows 10 computer:

-  #### Open Network Settings:
-  - Click on the network icon in the taskbar.
-  - Click on "Network & Internet settings".
-  - Click on "Change adapter options".

-  #### Select Your Network:
-  - Right-click on your active network connection and select "Properties".

-  #### Change DNS Settings:
-  - Select "Internet Protocol Version 4 (TCP/IPv4)" and click "Properties".
-  - Select "Use the following DNS server addresses".
-  - Enter `1.1.1.1` as the preferred DNS server.
-  - Optionally, you can enter `1.0.0.1` as the alternate DNS server.
-  - Click "OK" to save the settings.

-  ### Example Usage Scenario
-  Suppose you're experiencing slow internet performance and suspect that your ISP's DNS resolver is part of the problem.
-You decide to switch to Cloudflare's 1.1.1.1 DNS service to see if it improves your browsing speed and security.

-  - You follow the steps to configure your computer to use 1.1.1.1 as the DNS resolver.
-  - After making the switch, you notice that websites are loading faster because 1.1.1.1 resolves domain names more quickly than your ISP's DNS.
-  - You also feel more secure knowing that your DNS queries are encrypted and that Cloudflare isn't selling your browsing data to third parties.

 ---
 1.1.1.1 is a public DNS resolver service provided by Cloudflare, in partnership with APNIC.
 The purpose of this service is to offer a fast and privacy-focused DNS resolution service to users around the world.